 Having a will that successfully transfers your assets under Texas and federal law is the most important estate planning document you can have, and is very likely the only one you will need.
 However, a thorough and well-drafted estate plan will include several other documents covering every possibility or contingency, no matter how remote or unlikely.
 These include the the following documents:

-Austin estate planning attorney Faren Smith offers all of these estate planning documents with every will package provided to clients of the Law Office of Farren Smith, should they desire them.
+Austin estate planning attorney Farren Sheehan offers all of these estate planning documents with every will package provided to clients of the Law Office of Farren Sheehan, should they desire them.

 Durable Powers of Attorney